-C. Harassment

-Harassment, including sex-based harassment, is a form of discrimination.
+- C. Harassment: Harassment, including sexual harassment, is a form of discrimination.
 Rend Lake College does not tolerate any form of harassment in work or study.
-The college considers such behavior - whether physical or verbal - to be a breach of its standards of conduct.
+The College considers such behavior whether physical or verbal to be a breach of its standards of conduct.
 It will seek to prevent such incidents and will investigate and take corrective actions in response to alleged or suspected violations of this policy.
-Sexual abuse, sexual assault, dating violence and domestic violence are severe forms of sex-based harassment and are violations of this policy as well as the State Criminal Code.

-D. Title IX

-Title IX is a federal law that prohibits sex-based discrimination in education programs and activities receiving federal financial assistance.
-Title IX states as follows:

-"No person in the United States shall, on the basis of sex, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any education program or activity receiving Federal financial assistance."

-Discrimination on the basis of sex (i.e., sex discrimination) includes discrimination on the basis of sex stereotypes, sex characteristics, pregnancy or related conditions, sexual orientation, and gender identity.

-Title IX also applies to admissions, employment, financial aid, athletics, academic matters, career services, and all other Rend Lake College programs and activities.
+Sexual abuse, sexual assault, dating violence and domestic violence are severe forms of sexual harassment and are violations of this policy as well as the State Criminal Code. - D. Title IX: Title IX is a federal law that prohibits sex-based discrimination in education programs and activities receiving federal financial assistance.
+Title IX states as follows: "No person in the United States shall, on the basis of sex, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any education program or activity receiving Federal financial assistance." - E. Discrimination on the basis of sex (i.e., sex discrimination) includes sexual harassment, sexual assault, and sexual violence.
+Title IX also prohibits gender-based harassment, which includes acts of verbal, nonverbal, or physical aggression, intimidation, or hostility based on sex or sex-stereotyping, even if those acts do not involve conduct of a sexual nature. - F. Title IX also applies to admissions, employment, financial aid, athletics, academic matters, career services, and all other Rend Lake College programs and activities.
 The Title IX statute applies to persons in the United States with respect to education programs or activities that receive federal financial assistance.

-E. Retaliation

-It is unlawful to retaliate against an individual for opposing practices that discriminate based on a protected class or for filing a discrimination charge, testifying, or participating in any way in an investigation, proceeding, or litigation.
+Retaliation: It is unlawful to retaliate against an individual for opposing practices that discriminate based on a protected class or for filing a discrimination charge, testifying, or participating in any way in an investigation, proceeding, or litigation.
 Rend Lake College strictly prohibits and will not tolerate reprisals or retaliation against persons due to their assertion of their protected civil rights.

-F. Disciplinary Sanctions
+Disciplinary Sanctions